martylouis/acf-common-site-options/readme.txt

 To see a list of fields available in this plugin, go to our GitHub repo [here](https://github.com/martylouis/common-site-options/).

 == Installation ==
-1. Copy the `common-site-options` folder into your plugins folder
+1. Copy the acf-common-site-options folder into your plugins folder
 2. Activate the plugin via the Plugins admin page

 == Changelog ==

+= 1.1.0 =
+* Update cso_social_links repeater field, add new social media type select field
+* Update name to acf-common-site-options and github repo

 = 1.0 =
 * Initial Release